Ludvig Öhman: Kalmar FF

 At the start of the 2013 season, Öhman appeared in the first four matches to the season before being sidelined for a month with a thigh strain.
 It wasn't until on 20 June 2013 when he made his return to the starting line–up, in a 2–0 win over Mjällby on 20 June 2013.
 Following this, Öhman received a handful of first team appearances.
 He helped Kalmar keep three consecutive clean sheets between 1 September 2013 and 21 September 2013.
-This was followed up by setting one of the goals, in a 2–1 win over Östers on 24 September 2013.
+This was followed up by setting one of the goals, in a 2–1 win over Öster on 24 September 2013.
 However, Öhman suffered a hip injury that saw him sidelined for the rest of the 2013 season.
 Despite this, he went on to make twenty-three appearances in all competitions.
 Following this, Öhman signed a contract with Kalmar, keeping him until 2015.
 It came after when he was linked with a move to Premier League side Chelsea.

 Ahead of the 2014 season, Öhman switched number shirt from thirty to four.
 However, he missed the start of the season, due to a hip injury.
 By May, Öhman made a recovery from his injuries and returned to full training.
 He then played his first match since returning from injury against IFK Göteborg's U21 team on 12 May 2014.
 Following his return, Öhman played for the reserves for months.
 However, he suffered a thigh muscle strain injury that saw him out for months. Öhman's first appearance of the season came on 20 August 2014, scoring his first goal for the club, in a 2–1 loss against Kristianstad in the second round of Swedish Cup.
 Five days later on 25 August 2014, he made his first league appearance of the season, starting the whole game in the left–back position, in a 2–1 win against Gefle.
 At the end of the 2014 season, Öhman went on to make seven appearances and scoring once in all competitions.